enyfeo/Jupyter_notebooks/README.md

 # Jupyter_notebooks
-My Jupyther notebook for data analysis and paper writing
+My Jupyther notebook for data analysis and paper